TechnologyEnhancedLearning/MVCBlazor/ReadMe.md

 - ViewComponents

+- Relation ships between viewmodel form model etc has got messy
+	- this is because we may want to actually seed the data not use the db data if we are redirecting from a blazor page nojs or nojs generally so state isnt reset
+	- Viewcomponents did not work with tiered models and so FavouriteCharacterId is set at multiple levels and needs to be set up right**
+	- ViewModel isnt passed
+		- because its for the view not the components
+		- it lives in Server project so shouldnt be relationship to it
+		- However if storing data at the top level, and using controlled to keep list and form flag in sync then using same model for its constructors would be nice also because providing two things to the component that are optional if they are used but shouldnt have option of providing one not the other is messy

 **Rebuild components get interfaces right**
 *Bit weird but character is suppost to be the generic shared thing attendees specific one.
 And group vs